- Purchase the complete Expat Arrivals Belgium Guide (PDF)

 Special-needs education in Belgium

 The ministry will first attempt to immerse a child into a mainstream school.
-If this is not possible or suitable, children would then be enrolled in a specialist school.
+If this is not possible or suitable, children would be enrolled in a specialist school.
 There are various categories of specialist schools in Belgium.
-Some schools are focused on physical disabilities and others will focus on learning or behavioural difficulties.
+Some schools are focused on physical disabilities, and others will focus on learning or behavioural difficulties.

 Tutors in Belgium

-Whether parents are looking to improve their child's language skills, boost their grades in a problem subject or get assistance in preparing for a big exam, expat families can make good use of the many high-quality tutors around Belgium.
+Whether parents want to improve their child's language skills, boost their grades in a problem subject or get assistance in preparing for a big exam, expat families can use the many high-quality tutors around Belgium.
 There are numerous large and small companies, as well as independent tutors, who can be hired to help.
-It can be particularly useful to ask fellow expats and the child's school for recommendations.

 Expat Health Insurance

-Cigna Global
+Cigna Global Health Insurance

 Moving Internationally?